November 18, 2014 - 1:16 pm

 - Bill Frisell Guitar in the Space Age (Okeh)

-- various artists Soundtrack to Take Me To The River (Stax / Concord)
+- Various artists Take Me To The River Soundtrack (Stax / Concord)

 - Frazey Ford Indian Ocean (Nettwerk)